Innovating remote early detection and response to tree disease

 Context

 Climate change and global trade have increased the risk of pests and diseases affecting forests.
-Remote sensing (satellite imaging) technology enables scientists to detect pathogens (disease-causing microorganisms) and signs of stress in forests, such as changes in colour, moisture, and canopy structure, long before these signs and symptoms become visible.
+Diseases in trees can be caused by microscopic pathogens such as bacteria, fungi and viruses, but it may take a long time for visible symptoms to appear.
+Remote sensing technology enables scientists to detect disease and signs of stress in forests, such as changes in colour, moisture, and canopy structure, long before these signs and symptoms become visible.

 Detecting these issues early enables forest managers to implement proactive measures to reduce ecological damage and avoid costly interventions.
 Ongoing monitoring of these subtle changes supports adaptive management strategies, which help to strengthen forest resilience.